sayanthpm/big-data-animal-disease-analytics/README.md

 - Identify disease trends across **species**, **regions**, and **years**
 - Explore seasonal patterns in outbreaks
 - Generate predictive insights using historical trends
 - Demonstrate the capability of big data tools in scientific/public health applications

+##
+📥 Dataset Information

+-The dataset is sourced from Kaggle and includes:
+-Species
+-Disease
+-Region
+-Year
+-Outbreak Count

+Due to Kaggle licensing rules, the dataset is not included in this repository.
+Users may obtain it directly from Kaggle and load it into their Hadoop environment.